Bad Cholesterol and How to Combat

 Managing bad cholesterol : Some individuals may also use natural remedies and supplements to help lower their LDL cholesterol, or LDL in addition to medications and lifestyle changes.
 Nonetheless, you should consult with your doctor before incorporation any of these alternative approaches into your regimen, as their effectiveness and safety may vary.

 In recent years, plant sterols and stanols have garnered attention for their potential cholesterol lowering properties.
-Some plants contain natural compounds that prevent cholesterol from being absorbed in the intestines, thereby reducing LDL levels.
 Supplements that contain plant sterols and stanols, as well as foods fortified with them, may be beneficial for some people.

 Natural supplements such as red yeast rice have also shown promise in managing cholesterol levels.
-Fermented products like this contain compounds with similar structural properties to statins, and have been used in traditional Chinese medicine for centuries.
 Supplements made from red yeast rice can vary in quality and potency, and some of the risks associated with prescription statins are also present with red yeast rice supplements.

 Conclusion :